 Increasingly, there is a push to use first-party data, because you own it and have immediate access to the data.
 Strategically, it is better to use this data since the users are already an engaged audience, which is better for lead generation.
 Third-party data access is more limited and less dependable, as companies still using this practice are unable to collect the same types of data they once did.

 Another challenge facing companies is the lack of sophisticated contact segmentation in their customer relationship management (CRM) systems.
-To use a CRM most effectively, it requires the sales team to document how users progress through your sales funnel and user journey.
+To use a CRM most effectively, it requires the sales team to practice documentation.
+They need to record how users progress through your sales funnel and user journey.
 It’s useful to know which leads talked to representatives and watched a webinar but didn’t buy a franchise.
 By leveraging the CRM data, marketers can create more strategic user journeys.

 As trends in digital marketing change, so do industry best practices.
 Sure, they require rethinking how to develop quality leads and newly defined strategies, but complacency in a changing marketplace isn’t what any growing company wants.